flipacholas/Architecture-of-consoles/articles/playstation-portable.md

   <figcaption class="caption">Texture mapping stage</figcaption>
 {{< /float_block >}}{{% inner_markdown %}}

 This may be the topic of most interest for some.
 Polygons (now mere pixels) can be painted with textures.
 At this stage, texture maps are fetched from memory and processed with many functions.
-This process is called **Texture Mapping**.
+This process is called **texture mapping**.

-The Rendering Engine has three **mapping modes** or, in other words, three ways of processing texture maps:
+The rendering engine has three **mapping modes** or, in other words, three ways of processing texture maps:
-- **UV Mapping**: Every coordinate of the model is mapped to a coordinate of the texture.
+- **UV mapping**: every coordinate of the model is mapped to a coordinate of the texture.
-- **Projective Mapping**: In a nutshell, it simulates a physical projector shining the texture map over a surface.
+- **Projective mapping**: in a nutshell, it simulates a physical projector shining the texture map over a surface.
-- **Shade Mapping**: Casts up to four lights (either ambient, directional, point or spot) on the model.
+- **Shade mapping**: casts up to four lights (ambient, directional, point or spot) on the model.
 This is useful when blending the result with another map (you'll see more in the next section).
   - If programmers supply a texture map instead of a solid colour, you get a 'fish eye' effect (useful for reflections, a.k.a. **environmental mapping**).
-  - This mode will also permit to obtain [toon shading]({{< ref "gamecube#creativity" >}}) as well.
+  - This mode also permits [toon shading]({{< ref "gamecube#creativity" >}}).

 Textures may use **Colour Lookup Tables** or 'CLUTs'.
 Furthermore, this engine applies **perspective correction** and **bilinear or trilinear filtering** for interpolation.

-On another topic, there's **8 KB of texture cache** found in GE to save bandwidth, it uses the 'Least Recently Used' method for space management.
+On another topic, there's **8 KB of texture cache** found in the GE to save bandwidth.
+It uses the 'least recently used' method for space management.

 Finally, while this pipeline is not programmable, developers can send extra colours to be blended with textures.
-There's also colour doubling (doubles the RGB value of colours), colour addition (combines a primary colour with a secondary colour) and **Fogging** (haze over far away polygons).
+There's also colour doubling (doubles the RGB value of colours), colour addition (combines a primary colour with a secondary colour) and **fogging** (haze over distant polygons).

 {{% /inner_markdown %}}{{< /tab >}}
 {{< tab name="Pixel Operations" >}}